rubrikinc/use-cases/rubrik-sandbox/README.md

 2. The specified vCenter is scanned to see if a router with the specified name has previously been deployed.
    1. If no router has been deployed a new one will be provisioned with a default configuration
 3. The routers configuration is compared to the passed router configuration
-   1. If changes are detected the old router will be decommisioned and a new one deployed in its' place
+   1. If changes are detected the old router will be decommissioned and a new one deployed in its' place
    2. The script will then configure the router based off the values provided within the router configuration file.
 4. The isolated networks are created within vCenter
 5. Rubrik Live Mounts will be performed based off of the information provided within the application configuration